iyanuyags/Azure-Role-Based-Access-Control/README.md

-# Azure Role-Based Access Control Implementation Lab
+# Azure Role-Based Access Control Implementation

-## Project Overview
+## Overview

 This project demonstrates the implementation of **Role-Based Access Control (RBAC)** in Microsoft Azure.

 The lab showcases how to:

-- Create Microsoft Entra ID (Azure AD) security groups
+- Create Microsoft Entra ID (Azure AD) users and security groups
 - Assign users to groups
 - Implement role-based permissions at subscription scope
 - Enforce the Principle of Least Privilege